NICMx/rdap-server/response-privacy.md

 Congratulations , your RDAP server is ready!
 However, maybe your users aren't.
 What can you do to help them?
 Exactly!
 A help command; let's check this [document](help-response.html "Help Command Configuration") about that functionality.

+> **TODO** SEÑORESSSSSSSSSSSS
+>
+> "What can you do to help them?
+Exactly!
+A help command"
+>
+> Estamos hablando con profesionales, no con niños del kinder...